frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 - wget fastq files from GitHub,
 - all code blocks are launched from $HOME and not from the latest folder?
+- update: `extract_expected_error_values()` can be simplified with vsearch 2.23

+## aim

+A fast and accurate pipeline.

+Contrary to traditional pipelines, most filtering steps are done post-clustering, where the risk of eliminating real molecular diversity is minimized.

+Please feel free to ask questions at anytime.

 ## Google Colab